 The level of risk acceptable in any situation is necessarily a corporate or business decision.
 Table S.1, based on Figure S.1, is provided to assist in this decision making process by showing a selection of risk options.
 Using Table S.1, combinations of design life and a comfortable risk of occurrence over that design life can be used to yield the appropriate return period to consider.
 For example, accepting a 5% chance of occurrence in a design life of 50 years means that the 1000-year return period event should be considered.
 A similar level of risk is represented by a 1% chance in 10 years.
 By comparison, the 100 year return period is equivalent to about a 10% chance in 10 years.
-AS1170.2 (Standards Australia 2002), for example, dictates a 10% chance in 50 years or engineered structures.
+AS1170.2 (Standards Australia 2002), for example, dictates a 10% chance in 50 years criteria or the 500-year return period as the minimum risk level for wind speed loadings on engineered structures.